crypto7world/heritage-cli/README.md

 heritage-cli wallet send-bitcoin -r <address>:<amount> --sign --broadcast
 ```

-The CLI will retrieve a new transaction from the service, show it to you, ask you if you want to sign it and then broadcast it.
+The CLI will create a new transaction, show it to you, ask you if you want to sign it and then broadcast it.
 And that's it.

 You can also decompose thoses steps.
-For reference, here is a script doing the same thing as our one line:
+For reference, here is a Bash script doing the same thing as the previous one-liner:

 ```shell
 unsigned=$(heritage-cli wallet send-bitcoin -r <address>:<amount>)